 The best way to familiarise yourself with error checking tests and the types of questions you might be asked, is to try some example questions yourself.
 In real tests there will be a strict time limit, typically you will be given 14 minutes to answer 28 questions.

-- Q3: Are the items on the left transposed correctly, if not where are the errors?
+Q3: Are the items below transposed correctly, if not where are the errors?

 When taking an error checking test, it could be helpful to follow these guidelines: